jazzband/django-polymorphic/DOCS.rst

     option (fixed in Django 1.2).

-*   Django 1.1 only - when ContentType is used in models, Django's seralisation or fixtures cannot be used.
+*   Django 1.1 only - when ContentType is used in models, Django's seralisation or fixtures cannot be used (all polymorphic models use ContentType).
 This issue seems to be resolved for Django 1.2 (changeset 11863: Fixed #7052, Added support for natural keys in serialization).

     + http://code.djangoproject.com/ticket/7052
     + http://stackoverflow.com/questions/853796/problems-with-contenttypes-when-loading-a-fixture-in-django